-Review questions were developed using a PICO framework (population, intervention, comparison and outcome) for intervention reviews; using a framework of population, index tests, reference standard and target condition for reviews of diagnostic test accuracy; using population, presence or absence of factors under investigation (for example prognostic factors) and outcomes for prognostic reviews; and using a framework of population, setting and context for qualitative reviews.
+Review questions were developed using a PICO framework (population, intervention, comparison and outcome) for intervention reviews and diagnostic test-and-treat reviews; and using population, risk assessment tools, reference standard and outcomes for risk prediction reviews.

 This use of a framework guided the literature searching process, critical appraisal and synthesis of evidence, and facilitated the development of recommendations by the guideline committee.
 The review questions were drafted by the NGC technical team and refined and validated by the committee.
+The questions were based on the key clinical areas identified in the scope.
+The off-label use of intravenous thrombolysis in people aged 80 and over was included in the scope but has not been included in the guideline.
+This is because the SPC for alteplase has been changed to include those over 80.

-A total of 16 review questions were identified.
+A total of 8 review questions were identified.